November 27, 2014

 “Games are simply getting better” is the compliments explanation.
 That quote from the article compliments designers and publishers of games on making better games available.

+Another quote illustrates the complements explanation.
 “The rise of smartphones and tablets has given players an inexpensive way to try digital versions of board games, and many go on to buy physical copies as well.”
-That’s part of the complements explanation.
 The digital and physical versions are complements, rather than substitutes.
 To be more specific, and perhaps more surprising: the existence of the digital version increases, rather than decreases, purchases of the tabletop version, even if the tabletop version costs ten times more than the digital version.

 Dear readers of this post, it may be time for parting words.
 If you celebrate Thanksgiving tomorrow, I hope that you do so safely and happily.
 If you are “tabletop game compatible”–and I believe that most humans are–I hope that games play a positive part in your holiday season, and in the rest of your life.

 If you are interested in the impact of technology on our lives, please bear with me for another paragraph or two.
 It seems strange that tabletop gaming and smartphone usage are on the rise at the same time.
-Who needs components of cardboard and wood, costing dozens of dollars, when there are so many mobile games available for a few bucks, or at no immediate financial cost?
-Here’s one answer, from a book published in 2012.
+Who wants games with components of cardboard and wood, costing dozens of dollars, when there are so many mobile games available for a few bucks, or at no immediate financial cost?
+One answer is that such gamers are rare, and becoming rarer.

-The quote is from Michael Saylor’s book The Mobile Wave.
-The quote presents an argument that games on mobile platforms will substitute for games (sometimes the same games) on the tabletop.
+The quote, from Michael Saylor’s book The Mobile Wave (2012), presents an argument that games on mobile platforms will substitute for games (sometimes the same games) on the tabletop.
 The book presents an argument that connected mobile devices will substitute for pretty much every existing way we do pretty much any thing.
-The data from the last few years suggest otherwise: board/tabletop games are doing very well.
+I suspect that data from the few years provide tend to support the general mobile wave thesis.

 Here are some of the questions on my mind.
 I’d love to see responses, and further questions.